 a.
 Advising that the owner of a neighbouring property has made a planning application?

-Don't know b.
-That affects your property in some No other way.
+b.
+That affects your property in some other way.

-c.
-That requires you to do any No maintenance, repairs, or improvements to your property.
+That requires you to do any maintenance, repairs, or improvements to your property.
+No

 If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchase of your property.